DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 If a task is passed, the auto workflow will automatically reset and keep going, continuing until a task is not passed.

+## Logging

+When logging, the name that is passed into the logger is 'auto-workflow-[spec-path]-[stage]', where any pathing characters are replaced by '+' characters.

+## Security

+All paths listed in the dependencies must not have any path traversal characters.
+If there are path traversal characters such as '..', an error is returned.